AlanLuu/lox-go/README.md

         - Unlike in C, the precedence of the bitwise operators is higher than the precedence of the comparison operators, so `a & b == value` is equivalent to `(a & b) == value`
     - The ternary operator `a ? b : c`, which evaluates to `b` if `a` is a truthy value and `c` otherwise
 - Division by 0 results in `Infinity`, which uses Golang's `math.Inf()` under the hood
+    - `Infinity` literals are supported using the identifier "Infinity"
 - Performing a binary operation that isn't supported between two types results in `NaN`, which stands for "not-a-number", using Golang's `math.NaN()` under the hood
+    - `NaN` literals are supported using the identifier "NaN"
 - Booleans and `nil` are treated as integers when performing arithmetic operations on them, with `true` and `false` being treated as `1` and `0` respectively, and `nil` being treated as `0`
 - Besides `false` and `nil`, the values `0`, `0.0`, `NaN`, `""`, `[]`, and `{}` are also falsy values
 - Binary, hexadecimal, and octal integer literals are supported in this implementation of Lox